-Certainly no other art form approaches that of contemporary architecture and design in its scale and diversity, its extraordinary impact on lives and places.
-And no other art faces the enormous challenges that have followed the liberation of architecture from Modernist axioms, or has invested equivalent energies in redefining that highly debatable doctrine.
+Perhaps no other art form approaches that of contemporary architecture and design in its scale and diversity, or its extraordinary impact on lives and places.
+And certainly no other art has faced the enormous challenges that followed the liberation of architecture from Modernist axioms, or has invested equivalent energies in redefining that highly debatable doctrine.
 Two adjectives have distinguished architectural debate during the last few decades of the twentieth-century - dynamic and disquieting.
 It was not the velocity, the degree, or the kind of change that was so unsettling, nor the often elevated temperature of the debate between Modernists and Post-Modernists, since change and controversy are only an indication of a vital and animated art.
 The high ratio between unsolved problems and unfulfilled promises was a rather the sign of a transitional period.
 The only universal conclusion is that something significant and distinctly unsettling has happened.

 Exactly what has occurred is not always clear, however, largely due to the variety of factors peculiar to those times that make judgement difficult.
 The new architecture was shaped as much by the speed, effectiveness, and glamour of communications, with all of its distortions and false gods, as by the conventional course of art, technology, and controlling market forces.
 Publishing - that mixed blessing of information and promotion - has only exacerbated the problem.
 Never have there been so many books on architecture or such an avalanche of journals, from international magazines to student periodicals, with so many of them distinguished by the high seriousness of their tone, the quality of their historical and critical discussions, and the expensive beauty of their design and production.
 After years of publishing aridity, we are torn between gratitude for this outpouring and alarm over the bandwagon mentality and the often merely fashionable character of the product.
 For every useful study that increases our knowledge of the architecture of the past century, there seems to be an equal number of tiresome tirades devoted to the gross misreading of recent architectural history fed by the factual errors and faulty assumptions that have become part of the accepted mythology of Post-Modernism.